sethshober/learnJS/final/types.md

 Object includes the subtypes: array, object, and function.

-Objects Objects are much like variables in that they are like containers for data values.
+Objects are much like variables in that they are like containers for data values.
 The difference with objects is that they can contain multiple values, and are written as `name: value` pairs, also commonly referred to as `key: value`.
 It is worth noting that an object in programming is often representative of something that could be an object in real life.

 ```
 // let’s create a person object